joe-tingsanchali-sonarsource/dotnet-combo-slns-sqc/dotnet-xunit-coverlet/README.md

 # .NET Core unit testing code coverage

-This sample solution includes a class library that is unit tested by two xUnit test projects.
+This sample solution includes a class library that is unit-tested by two xUnit test projects.
 The corresponding article, [use code coverage for unit testing](https://docs.microsoft.com/dotnet/core/testing/unit-testing-code-coverage) details the usage of C#, xUnit, coverlet, and ReportGenerator.

 ## Sample prerequisites